lokesh/lokesh-dhakar/src/posts/room-for-longer-translations.md

   ></demo-shrink-expand>

   <h2>Stay flexible, let them wrap</h2>
   <p>The best way to handle this variability is to accomodate text wrapping to multiple lines.
-Do this smartly, and you can preserve much of the aesthetics and symmetry you intended with your original design.</p>
+Do this smartly, and you can preserve much of the aesthetics and symmetry you intended with your original design.
+In the following design, we keep the card heights the same.</p>
   <demo-fluid
     v-if="loaded"
     class="demo"